jamesdbloom/base_spring_mvc_web_application/README.md

 - View / Client Best Practices
   - Hierachical freemarker (to split up / modularise views)
   - CSS at top
-  - JS at bottum (loaded asynchronously)
+  - JS at bottum (loaded asynchronously - this is dependent on the resource bundling being completed)
   - Specifying favicon, apple-touch-icon
   - Resource bundling (not yet implemented)
 - Testing Best Practices